spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/courses.rst

 SCT Courses
 ###########

-We organize a **free** in-person SCT course each year after the ISMRM conference.
+We organize a **free** annual SCT course.
 The course provides a guided walkthrough of SCT, with developers and researchers on-hand to provide support and to answer any questions you may have.
 If you’d like to be added to the mailing list for course announcements, please visit `this link <https://docs.google.com/forms/d/e/1FAIpQLSdvsXwLRj07bx85O2wPM9ut1sC-20dFKdTVe-OckyvkfncV3Q/viewform>`_.

 The past courses handouts are listed below: